Quincy Carter: Abilene Ruff Riders

-Corpus Christi Fury (AIF)
+Corpus Christi Fury

 On February 19, 2015, he was signed by the Corpus Christi Fury of the American Indoor Football league.
 In 2016, the team cancelled several games during the season and only played one game against an American Indoor Football member.
 While never announced by the team itself, the Fury appeared to have folded before their May 15 game against the New Mexico Stars, giving them 24-hours notice that they would be unable to make the game.

 Personal life

 On December 15, 2006, Carter was arrested in Irving, Texas on possession of marijuana charges.
 He was released in lieu of a $500 bond paid by Dallas sports talk-show host and journalist, Randy Galloway.

 Carter became an independent youth football coach in Georgia specializing in training for the quarterback position.
 His personal problems continued until July 2013, when he was arrested again and charged with family violence simple battery after authorities said he allegedly threw a child safety seat at his girlfriend.
 The charge was a misdemeanor.

 Carter's standout collegiate career at the University of Georgia has caught the attention of several rap artists in Atlanta over the years, such as Gucci Mane, who referenced Carter in his single "Trap House".

-Carter has a son named Quincy Carter, Jr. who attends Southwest DeKalb High School.
+Carter has a son named Quincy Carter Jr. who attends Southwest DeKalb High School.

 In 2020, Carter celebrated one year of sobriety.
 He is currently training youth at his quarterback school.